omertalmi5/anyway-reports/README.md

 yarn start
 ```

-To deploy:
+To build:

 ```
 yarn build
-yarn run deploy
 ```

+To deploy:

+Merge your branch into master - deployment is automatic in netlify